[de Vos, 1996, as circulated in Danzig in 1875]

 That is, except for a strong smell of sulphur - the devil's scent.

-legend is quite well known in the Southwestern United States, but is almost unheard of in any other part of the U.S. It shows up in any number of other cultures, though.
+Origins: This legend is quite well known in the Southwestern United States, but is almost unheard of in any other part of the U.S. It shows up in any number of other cultures, though.

 Numerous venerable legends describe encounters with witches or other diabolical beings whose identities are realized only once onlookers catch sight of the dancers' horse-like hooves or chicken feet.
 (According to lore, the only part of himself the Devil cannot transform when he takes human shape are his feet.)

 This legend has updated itself with the times, with the setting shifting from a fiesta or town dance to a dance club or disco.
 Sometimes even the name of the dance specified.
 A version making specific mention of the Lambada surfaced in 1992.

 The "mysterious stranger revealed to be the Devil" motif is common to many legends.
 Here's another.

 In an old cabin several men were playing poker by the light of a kerosene lantern.
 Money was lost and won, liquor flowed, but everyone was in a good mood and there were no fights.
 There was a knock at the door so one of the men answered it; the visitor was a tall dark stranger who asked if he could come in for the night.
 The men welcomed him and he started playing cards with them but soon they noticed he was winning all their money.

 One of the men dropped a card on the floor and bent down to pick it up.
 As he did this he glanced under the table — and saw that the stranger's feet were cloven hooves!
 In a panic he lunged up, knocking over the table and the kerosene lantern.
 The cabin caught fire and the men rushed out the door — all except for the stranger.
 Terrified, the men huddled under a tree until dawn.
 As the sun came up, they regained their courage and approached the cabin — and they discovered their silver money melted in the shape of an upside down cross.